A PHP Error was encountered

 Economic recession

-Since the late 1990s, many important economic sectors in Colombia have experienced recession, worsening the poverty situation in the country.
+Since the late 1990s, many important economic sectors in Colombia have experienced economic recession, worsening the poverty situation in the country.
 The most affected sectors are the agricultural, manufacturing, transportation and building industries, which are the main sources of employment in the country.
 The global growth of these economic sectors, compared with the population growth in the same period gives an index of 0.7, indicating a larger growth in the number of people needing jobs than the number of employment positions on offer.

 Related Issues